s-simoncelli/ppnw.github.io/README.md

 ## Add new conferences in the homepage's timeline
 Edit the file in `src/_data/past-conferences.yml` following the YAML syntax.
 Supported files are:

- - name: the member's name
- - title: the member's title
- - email: the member's email address
- - where: the member's location

-- year: the year when the conference was or will be held
+- title: the year when the conference was or will be held
-- where: the country and city
+- description: the country and city
-- next: set to true to mark the block as the next conference
+- highlight: set to true to highlight the block with a blue background
 - image: this field contains the following nested fields:
     - fileName: name of the image file in the `src/assets/img` folder
     - credits: Credits to the image